RJRanan/QR-Code-generator/README.md

 # QR Code Generator

 This simple Node.js application generates a QR code from a user-provided URL and saves it as an image file.
-Additionally, the URL is saved to a text file and read back to the console.

 ## Features